victorb/arch-mirror/README.md

 Make sure to run both of these scripts via cron (or similar software) at least once per day to maintain a updated repository.

+# Stats

+- `arch-repository` ends up ~35GB but after making symlinks into real files, it becomes ~70GB
+- `.ipfs` (the IPFS repository) ends up being ~35GB even when making symlinks into real files, because of the de-duplication

 # License

 MIT 2018 - Victor Bjelkholm

+# Findings

+- go-ipfs gateway does not support symlinks: https://github.com/ipfs/go-ipfs/pull/3508